Deep-neural-network approach to solving the ab initio nuclear structure problem: Introduction

 Machine learning has provided the opportunity for a polynomial scaling solution of quantum many-body problems, especially for many-electron systems~\cite{Carleo2019Rev.Mod.Phys.45002}.
 It is motivated by the fact that artificial neural networks (ANNs) can compactly represent complex high-dimensional functions and, thus, should be able to provide efficient means for representing the wave function of quantum many-body states.
 A variational representation of ANN-based many-body quantum states has been originally introduced for prototypical spin lattice systems~\cite{Carleo2017Science602}, and then generalized to several quantum systems in continuous space~\cite{Ruggeri2018Phys.Rev.Lett.205302,Han2019J.Comput.Phys.108929}.
 Recently, deep neural networks trained within variational Monte Carlo (VMC) have been further developed to tackle \emph{ab initio} chemistry problems~\cite{Pfau2020Phys.Rev.Research033429,Hermann2020Nat.Chem.891897,Choo2020NatureCommunications2368,Scherbela2022Nat.Comp.Sci.331341}.

 For \emph{ab initio} nuclear structure, due to the complexity of the nucleon-nucleon interaction, the application of machine-learning approaches to nuclear many-body problems is still in its infancy.
+They are often split into two main categories, supervised and unsupervised~\cite{Boehnlein2022Rev.Mod.Phys.031003}.
+Here, the many-nucleon Schr\"odinger equation is solved directly with unsupervised learning.
 The first attempt was given to solve deuteron, a two-body bound state, in momentum space~\cite{Keeble2020Phys.Lett.B135743}.
-Subsequently, an ANN quantum state ansatz defined by the product of a Jastrow factor and a Slater determinant has been introduced to solve nuclei with up to $A=6$ nucleons in coordinate space within the VMC method~\cite{Adams2021Phys.Rev.Lett.022502,Gnech2021FewBodySystems7}.
-It outperforms the routinely employed ansatz based on two- and three-body Jastrow functions, while there are still significant deviations from the numerically exact results for three- and four-body nuclei, mainly caused by the incorrect nodal surface of the single Slater determinant.
-The incorrect nodal surface can be largely improved with an augmented Slater determinant involving hidden nucleonic degrees of freedom~\cite{Lovato2022arXiv2206.10021}, but the nuclear Hamiltonian is limited to contain central forces only, thereby preventing the application to realistic nuclear structure problems, which depend crucially on the tensor and spin-orbit forces~\cite{Wiringa2002Phys.Rev.Lett.182501}.
+Subsequently, an ANN quantum state ansatz defined by the product of a Jastrow factor and a Slater determinant was introduced to solve nuclei with up to $A=6$ nucleons in coordinate space within the VMC method~\cite{Adams2021Phys.Rev.Lett.022502,Gnech2021FewBodySystems7}.
+It outperforms the routinely employed ansatz based on two- and three-body Jastrow functions, while there are still significant deviations from the numerically exact results for three- and four-body nuclei, mainly caused by the incorrect nodal surface of the single Slater determinant.\footnote{ Because of the fermionic nature of the nuclear many-body wave function, it must have a nodal surface where its value takes zero.
+For the ANN ansatz in Ref.~\cite{Adams2021Phys.Rev.Lett.022502}, the nodal surface is mainly determined by the single trial Slater determinant, which is fixed during the variation process and, thus, usually incorrect. } The incorrect nodal surface can be largely improved with an augmented Slater determinant involving hidden nucleonic degrees of freedom~\cite{Lovato2022Phys.Rev.Research043178}, but the nuclear Hamiltonian is limited to contain central forces only, thereby preventing the application to realistic nuclear structure problems, which depend crucially on the tensor and spin-orbit forces~\cite{Wiringa2002Phys.Rev.Lett.182501}.

-A key development improving the nodal surface in the present work is the consideration of a many-body backflow transformation, which was originally proposed by Feynman and Cohen for liquid Helium~\cite{Feynman1956Phys.Rev.1189}.
+A key development improving the nodal surface in the present work is the consideration of a many-body backflow transformation, which was originally proposed by Feynman and Cohen for liquid helium~\cite{Feynman1956Phys.Rev.1189}.
 While the traditional backflow does not reach a very high accuracy, a series of recent works showed that representing the backflow with a neural network is a powerful generalization~\cite{Luo2019Phys.Rev.Lett.226401} and can greatly improve the accuracy in solving many-electron problems~\cite{Pfau2020Phys.Rev.Research033429,Hermann2020Nat.Chem.891897}.